DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EGBN-7] eth_getBlockByNumber **MUST**
 * [EGBN-6] eth_getBlockByNumber **MUST** return block information with only transaction hashes when `hydrated transactions` is false.
 Otherwise, it should include full transaction objects.
 * When sending batch requests will ignore second request if it doesn't have an ID, but if first request has no ID it's a parse error.

-* Found that using pending while syncing behaves weird.
-  * Sent batch request one with latest and one with pending. pending was 44 blocks ahead or latest, but as I kept calling it pending stayed the same while latest kept getting bigger.
-  * 410436 pending without block hash or totalDifficulty
-  * 411868 latest with block hash and totalDifficulty

-  * 482116 pending withoht hash miner nonce or ttd
-  * 482115 latest with everything

-  * sometimes it will return latest +1 for pending and other times it will return a far behind the value latest returns without the hash ttd, miner, and nonce.

 ---
 ## eth_getTransactionByHash
 * [EGTH-1] eth_getTransactionByHash **MUST** return the transaction object for the transaction with the given `transaction hash`.